xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-review-and-analyze-test-suite-reports.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/webui-view-and-analyze-test-suite-reports/KS-Test-Suite-Reports-Show-Test-Cases-Details-button.png" width=30% alt="Show Test Case Details button">

-    The execution log of the selected Test Case is displayed on the right.
-This log section outlines the steps in the Test Case with their statuses.
+    The execution log of the selected Test Case is displayed as follows:

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/webui-view-and-analyze-test-suite-reports/KS-Test-Suite-Report-Displayed-Test-Case-Log.png" width=70% alt="Test Case's Log section">

+    This log section outlines the steps in the Test Case with their execution statuses.

 4. To view the detailed log message, double-click on the step.
 The message is displayed in the **Information** tab below.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/webui-view-and-analyze-test-suite-reports/KS-Test-Suite-Report-Detailed-Log-Message.png" width=70% alt="Detailed Log Message">

-    In our example, the step 5 contains an error with the exception `com.kms.katalon.core.exception.StepErrorException: org.openqa.selenium.NoSuchElementException`.
+    In our example, step 5 contains an error with the exception `com.kms.katalon.core.exception.StepErrorException: org.openqa.selenium.NoSuchElementException`.
 The log message also provides a useful link to a troubleshooting document.

     > To learn how to troubleshoot common exceptions in Web tests, you can refer to this document: [Troubleshoot common exceptions when executing web tests](https://docs.katalon.com/katalon-studio/docs/troubleshoot-common-execution-exceptions-web-test.html).